foobarbazfred/mqtt-rendaoh-2025/README.md

 <img src="assets/images/rendaoh_arch.png" width="800">

-# MQTT Renda-Oh 2025: The Real-Time Button-Mash King Game
+# 🕹️ MQTT Renda-Oh 2025: The Real-Time Button-Mash King Game

-**MQTT Renda-Oh 2025** is a real-time button mash battle game designed to help you learn IoT and embedded systems in a fun and interactive way.
-This project was created for GitHub's "For the Love of Code 2025" hackathon and is an advanced, educational revamp of the original MQTT-based button-mash game.

 <img src="assets/images/rendaoh_kanji.png" width="500">

+MQTT Renda-Oh 2025 is a competitive button-mash game designed to leverage the MQTT protocol for real-time, distributed play.
+This project serves as an advanced educational showcase of IoT and embedded systems, created for the GitHub "For the Love of Code" hackathon (July 16 – September 22, 2025) [1].
-## Project Overview
+## 🌟 Project Overview: The Joy of Extreme Real-Time Messaging

-Players compete by pressing physical buttons connected to an Raspberry Pi Pico 2 W running MicroPython.
-Each button press sends a score update via MQTT, and game state—including scores and victory effects—is displayed on a Color LED (NeoPixel).
-The project is specifically designed to teach beginners about **hardware/software integration, button click counting by PIO, and MQTT messaging** through hands-on gameplay.
+The primary concept of Renda-Oh (King of Mashing) is to have players compete by pressing physical buttons as many times as possible within a set period.
+The Hackathon Hook: Absurd Real-Time Tactility (Joyfulness & Ingenuity) The original prototype prioritized implementation simplicity by reporting scores in periodic batches.
+This enhanced version flips that design:
+-  1 Click = 1 MQTT Message: Every single button press immediately triggers an MQTT report message publication.
+This maximizes the feeling of tactility and the "absurdity" of flooding the network with rapid, real-time updates for maximum vibe.
+-  The Race for Speed: The winner is the player who achieves the highest click count when the competition ends.

 Game Cntroller<br>
 <img src="assets/images/GameController_20250922.png" width="300"><br>